Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Compare

-Significant differences between Squid as food and Barbecue chicken
+Significant differences between squid and barbecue chicken

-• Barbecue chicken contains less Cholesterol.
+• Barbecue chicken contains less sodium.

 Specific food types used in this comparison are Mollusks, cuttlefish, mixed species, cooked, moist heat and Chicken, broiler, rotisserie, BBQ, thigh meat and skin.